Splitter - markdown

 ctx := context.Background()

-// Initialize the splitter
+// Initialize splitter

 splitter, err := markdown.NewHeaderSplitter(ctx, &markdown.HeaderConfig{